Be Curious, Not Judgmental: The Key to a Fuller Life

 The problem is that identifying these prejudices is an essential first step in developing a nonjudgmental mindset.
 Thus, begin by reflecting on yourself.

-Consider how you feel, think, and respond to certain people or circumstances.
+Reflect on how you feel, think, and respond to specific individuals or situations.
 Are there any trends that you see?
-Say, do you tend to assume certain things about a certain group of individuals or situations?
+Say, do you tend to assume certain things about a particular group of individuals or situations?

 Or are there particular traits or actions that you make snap judgments about?
-While acknowledging these prejudices is important, it does not imply endorsement.
+While acknowledging these prejudices is essential, it does not imply endorsement of them.
 It is an opportunity to challenge and face them.

 Be Empathetic

-A strong defense against judgment is empathy.
-It involves extending our horizons, valuing diversity, and comprehending and sharing the viewpoints of others.
+A strong defense against Judgment is empathy.
+It involves expanding our horizons, valuing diversity, and understanding and sharing the perspectives of others.
 Everybody’s path is different, filled with highs and lows.

 We can be more sympathetic and refrain from making snap judgments thanks to this insight.
 Remember, empathy is the acceptance of diverse perspectives and experiences rather than agreement.